-of Education (CDE) supplied information on all California 11th graders enrolled in public high schools in the state as well as attributes of those schools.
-Data from CDE include individual-level indicators for EAP participation in the first two years that EAP was offered (2003/2004 and 2004/2005), student demographic measures, and high school codes.
-CDE merged these data with a file of all CSUS applicants provided to us by the California State University, Sacramento Office of Institutional Research for four cohorts of first-time freshman applicants in the fall 2003, 2004, 2005, and 2006, which correspond to data on the four cohorts of high school juniors provided by CDE.
-The match was based on student name, date of birth, gender, and high school attended.
-In the final data set, we observe student gender, race/ethnicity, academic preparation and ability measures, including high school GPA and scores on the 11th grade California state standards tests, in addition to their EAP participation.
+This study relies on longitudinal student-level data for California public high school students who were in the 11th grade between the 2001/2002 and 2004/2005 academic years, and who enter California State University Sacramento as first-time freshmen.
+The data come from two sources and span four academic years, including two years prior to and two years following the implementation of EAP.8 The California Department of Education (CDE) supplied information on all California 11th graders enrolled in public high schools in the state as well as attributes of those schools.
+Data from CDE include individual-level indicators for EAP participation in the first two years when EAP was offered (2003/04 and 2004/05), student demographic measures and high school codes.
+CDE merged these data with a file of all CSUS applicants provided to us by the California State University Sacramento Office of Institutional Research for four cohorts of first-time freshman applicants in the fall 2003, 2004, 2005 and 2006, which correspond to data on the four cohorts of high school juniors provided by CDE.
+The match was based on student name, date of birth, gender and high school attended.9 In the final dataset, we observe important student gender, race/ethnicity, academic preparation and ability measures like high school GPA and CST score in addition to their EAP participation.
 Table 2 includes the summary statistics for four cohorts of enrollees at CSUS.
 Our investigation of EAP effects focuses on enrollees at CSUS because these are the individuals for whom we have remedial placement information.
-Although we can predict this information for applicants and admitted students, the timing of the remediation tests and of notification of other exemption methods
+Although we can predict this information for applicants and admitted students, the timing of the remediation tests and of notification of other exemption methods are such that we are